This post may contain affiliate links from which i can earn a commission

 When you’re constantly feeling fatigued exercise can be difficult.

 Exercising for at least 30 minutes per day for 5-6 days at a moderate to high intensity will boost your energy levels.

-Exercise can also help with mood swings, weight gain, and even hot flashes.
-Try to choose things that are manageable and enjoyable.
+Physical activity can also help with mood swings, weight gain, and even hot flashes.
+Try to choose activities that are manageable and enjoyable.

 Solution: Make time for exercise, preferably in the morning.
 Even just a brisk 30 minute walk is better that 30 minutes on the couch and will do so much more for your health.

 When your not getting enough to drink you lose your ability to focus.
 It can even cause things like poor muscle function.